UpdateS TO THE 2018 Secondary Schools SEASON

 Premiership Referee Update

 As you will be aware, in early 2014 after consultation with schools, the decision was made that a student referee would be required as a non-negotiable condition of entry to our National qualifying tournaments.
-This referee was to be a student from the school entering but after feedback this was recently expanded to include any secondary school student.
+This referee is to be a student from the school entering.
 To coincide and assist with this initiative we launched our Kiwi Hoops and Community Referee Courses, and trained a number of Referee Trainers around the country to deliver these.

 To date many regions have made very positive efforts to develop referees for these tournaments.
 However there still appears to be a few schools who are not prepared for this requirement.
 It is important that you are proactive with this and approach your local basketball association for assistance.